Sid Miller (politician): 2022 election

 Miller considered challenging Governor Greg Abbott in the Republican primary in 2022, but in June 2021 he announced he would seek re-election to a third term as Ag Commissioner.
-He faces a primary challenge from State Representative James White, who announced his run for the Republican nomination for Ag Commissioner the same month.
+He was challenged in the Republican primary by State Representative James White of Hillister, who announced his campaign the same month.
+He won the March 2022 Republican primary with Trump's endorsement, obtaining 58.5% of the vote to White's 31.1% (a third candidate, rancher and economics professor Carey Counsil, received 10.4% of the votes.

 Tenure

 Miller took office on January 2, 2015.
 In his first official action as commissioner, Miller granted full amnesty to cupcakes at a press conference on January 12, 2015, in which he drew attention to a previous repeal of a ban on junk food in Texas schools.
 In Miller's first nine months in office, he awarded $413,700 in bonuses to 144 staffers.
 In 2016, the Austin American-Statesman reported that Miller awarded two newly created $180,000/year positions to political allies, both of whom Miller owed a combined $116,000 in campaign payments.